-Family, friends and colleagues are likely to bear the brunt of your phentermine anger, so it is productive to tell them how phentermine affects your mood.
-If you have already experienced an outburst, explain how the things you may have said and done recently do not always represent how you really feel.
+Family, friends and colleagues are likely to bear the brunt of your phentermine anger, so it can be productive to tell them how phentermine affects your mood.
+If you have already experienced an outburst, explain how the things you have said and done recently do not necessarily represent how you really feel.

 Breaking a sweat is a great way to relieve stress, boost endorphins and give you a positive outlet for the extra energy phentermine provides .
 When you feel your anger taking hold, harness that energy to go for a jog, dance it out or clean the kitchen.

-Alcohol should be avoided while taking phentermine due to the increased risk of adverse side effects like hypertension, dizziness and lightheadedness .
-The disinhibition associated with drinking can also make you more likely to lose your temper, so potential phen rage is yet another reason to avoid alcohol with phentermine.
+Avoid alcohol while taking phentermine due to the increased risk of adverse side effects like hypertension, dizziness and lightheadedness .
+The disinhibition associated with drinking can also make you more likely to lose your temper, so potential Phen Rage is yet another reason to avoid alcohol with phentermine.

-Although phen rage can strike as a result of seemingly trivial situations, identifying why these events result in angry outbursts can help to avoid future problems.
+Although Phen Rage can strike as a result of seemingly trivial situations, identifying why these events cause angry outbursts may help to avoid future problems.
 If a specific person or situation is causing anger or resentment, find a calm moment to discuss your frustrations rather than let this frustration build up into an angry outburst.

 Diet is an often-overlooked cause of phentermine irritability.
-To avoid “hangry” outbursts, eat regular nutritious meals full of a wide range of nutrients.
-Aim to plan meals and pack snacks ahead of time.
+To avoid “hangry” outbursts, plan frequent, nutritious meals and snacks filled with a wide range of nutrients.

 After a few days of rage irritability, frustration and impatience, some users consider supplements and herbs to manage phentermine mood swings.
-While natural remedies are not typically effective given the cause and severity of phentermine anger, some herbs and supplements with purported benefits for anger control and calming include :
+Natural remedies are not typically effective given the cause and severity of phentermine anger, but these herbs and supplements have purported benefits for anger control and calming :

-However, it is not always safe to combine but herbs and supplements with prescription medications.
+However, keep in mind that it is not always safe to combine but herbs and supplements with prescription medications.